 - Preselect a quiet and comfortable place (if possible) to sit down and organize your thoughts.
 And, pick a time that will be the least distracting (kids are in bed, TV is off, etc.).

 - Then, go to that same place, at that same time regularly (i.e., daily) to think, ponder and write.
-Overtime, this will program your body, mind, and senses.
-This will help you focus.
-Eventually, when you go to that same place, at the same time, your brain and body will click into a creative mode, and your creative thoughts will flow.
+Overtime, this will program your body, mind, and senses, and it will help you focus.
+Eventually, when you go to that same place, at the same time each day, your brain and body will “click” into a creative mode, and your creative thoughts will flow.

 - Before you begin writing, spend time thinking and pondering about what you want to record.
 What is your message?
 Refer to your daily notes!